KhaledAlqrainy/city-explorer-api/README.md

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

+# Time Estimates

+Name of feature: refactor

+Estimate of time needed to complete: one hour

+Start time: 4:00

+Finish time: 4:30

+Actual time needed to complete: 30 mins